tidymodels/textrecipes/tests/testthat/_snaps/tokenmerge.md

     Condition
       Error in `step_tokenmerge()`:
       Caused by error in `prep()`:
-      !
-All columns selected for the step should be tokenlist.
+      x All columns selected for the step should be tokenlist.
+      * 2 factor variables found: `text1` and `text2`

 # check_name() is used